neru142/youtube-dl/readme.txt

 This is something I created in a few hours for a school assignment.
-You need a token for YouTube Data API v3. https://console.cloud.google.com/
+You need a token for YouTube Data API v3.
+Please enter it in the text file. https://console.cloud.google.com/

 If you are using the audio in download format, you will need ffmpeg to convert it to mp3.
 Please set it up yourself.
 (It might work without it, though.) https://ffmpeg.org/download.html

 When searching by keywords, only videos under 5 minutes will be displayed.
-(This was done to avoid delays during class presentations.)
+(This was to avoid taking too much time during class presentations.)
 You can change this if needed, so please adjust it yourself.

 Other than that, please manage it with ChatGPT.